Your chances of PPD are higher for:

-- History of anxiety disorder
+- A prior history of anxiety disorders

 |Central Nervous System|